ppy/osu-wiki/wiki/Tournaments/TWC/2023/en.md

    - Hidden
    - Hard Rock
    - Hidden + Hard Rock
-8. For FreeMod, each team is **required** to have both Hidden AND Hard Rock selected among its players.
+8. For FreeMod, each team is **required** to have both Hidden **and** Hard Rock selected among its players.
 A player may shoulder all the mods for their team (e.g. one player selects Hidden + Hard Rock, and the remaining players select no mods (NoMod)), or it may be split among all members (e.g. the first player selects Hidden, the second selects Hard Rock, and the third selects no mods (No Mod)).
 Teams may "overmod", that is, select more mods than what is required.
-9. Failed scores will be counted in their integrity.
+9. Failed scores will be counted.
 To that end, the [No Fail](/wiki/Game_modifier/No_Fail) mod will be enforced on every beatmap.
    - Teams that purposefully disregard this instruction and team fail as a result will lose said game.
-10. The tiebreaker will be played under Free Mod conditions, but players will be exempt from the mod requirement.
+10. The tiebreaker will be played under FreeMod conditions, but players will be exempt from the mod requirement.

 ### Scheduling instructions

 1. Each stage will be held on **a single weekend**.
 2. Matches in Qualifiers will be held during specific time slots proposed by the tournament managers.
 Each team may to choose a time slot in which they want to play.
-   - **A team that doesn't pick a time slot by March 16, 2023 (23:59 UTC) will be considered disqualified.**
+   - **A team that does not pick a time slot by March 16, 2023 (23:59 UTC) will be considered disqualified.**
 3. All bracket stages will be held between Saturday 00:00 and Sunday 19:00 UTC.
 4. Match scheduling will be handled by the tournament managers.
 Schedules will be released on the Sunday before the first matches of the stage.
 The tournament managers will try to create the schedule to respect the participants' time zones.
    - In the Quarterfinals and subsequent stages, team captains may inform tournament managers if they expect a specific time slot to be unavailable in the following week.